 As an editor who has been working in the publishing industry for more than 20 years, I can tell you there are two characteristics memoir writers should consider.
 First, the best memoirs are character-driven.
 And second, memoirs are written in scenes.

 The best memoirs are character-driven.
 These books spend time developing the relationship between the protagonist of your memoir (you) and the reader.
 As they read, the reader grows to love you, takes your side, understands who you are, is won over.

 As a writer, you can develop your character to do this in a variety of different ways.

 One way is to be vulnerable.
-For example, you may start by sharing a story that does not leave you looking like a princess – it reveals a flaw.
-If you think about mythology, for example, none of the heroes is perfect.
+For example, you may start by sharing a story that does not leave you looking like a princess—it reveals a flaw.
+If you think about mythology, for example, none of the heroes are perfect.

 Another way is to show you who we were before we were transformed.
 For example, if you’re talking about your cancer journey, you may give the reader a glimpse of life before that season.